-• Understand concepts and laws of fluid mechanics, thermodynamics, optics and nuclear physics.

-- Describe meteorological parameters and phenomena. - Apply laws of the above mentioned branches of Physics in agricultural applications. - Assess the impact of meteorological phenomena and climate change to the agricultural sector. - Use equipment to monitor natural and meteorological parameters.
+- Understand concepts and laws of fluid mechanics, thermodynamics, optics and nuclear physics. - Describe meteorological parameters and phenomena. - Apply laws of the above mentioned branches of Physics in agricultural applications. - Assess the impact of meteorological phenomena and climate change to the agricultural sector. - Use equipment to monitor natural and meteorological parameters.

-Accept the multi discipline character of of agricultural science.
-General Competences Taking into consideration the general compete nces that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical Decision-making responsibility and sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Working in an interdisciplinary environment Others Production of new research ideas Search for, analysis and synthesis of data and information, with the use of the necessary technology Decision-making Working independently Team work a.
-Physics
+Accept the multi discipline character of agricultural science.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology

+Working in an international environment Working in an interdisciplinary environment

+Respect for difference and multiculturalism

+Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues

+Criticism and self-criticism

+Others...

+- Search for, analysis and synthesis of data and information, with the use of the necessary technology

+- Decision-making

+- Working independently

+- Team work

 - Working in an interdisciplinary environment

 - Production of new research ideas

 - Respect for the natural environment